 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Patten - Mount Chase is worth considering.

-Being a small town, Patten - Mount Chase does not have a public transit system used by locals to get to and from work.
+Patten - Mount Chase is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Patten - Mount Chase citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.87% of adults 25 and older in Patten - Mount Chase have a college degree.
+The percentage of adults in Patten - Mount Chase who are college-educated is close to the national average for all communities of 21.84%: 20.59% of the adults in Patten - Mount Chase have a bachelor's degree or advanced degree.

 The people who call Patten - Mount Chase home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Patten - Mount Chase residents report their race to be White, followed by Native American.
 Important ancestries of people in Patten - Mount Chase include English, French, Irish, German, and Scottish.